-In support of its interpretation, the court cites the second edition of H.W.
+To support its interpretation, the court quoted the second edition of H.W.
 Fowler's A Dictionary of Modern English Usage, revised by Ernest Gowers ("Fowler's 2d Edition"), as "explaining that in the sentence 'French, German, Italian, and Spanish, in particular are taught,' the comma at the end of the list 'show[s] that in particular relates to all four languages and not to Spanish only."
 (The court omitted italics used in the original.)